tmenguy/ha-solcast-solar/README.md

 - fixes for changing API key once one has previously been set

 v4.0.9
-- new service to update forecast hourly dampening factors
+- new action to update forecast hourly dampening factors

 v4.0.8
 - added Polish translation thanks to @home409ca